xCzsr/ethernaut_test/README.md

 # Fallback

-This is exploit example highlights the improper use of Fallback Functions.
+This exploit example highlights the improper use of Fallback Functions.

 the solution to this problem is quiet simple.